 The plot centers on students who rally around their drama teacher to save their annual musical while the world shelters in place during the pandemic.
 Ranging in ages from 8-14, the cast began rehearsing for the production entirely online during the summer.

 “One of the most interesting things about putting together a virtual show was allowing the actors to take creative control over their characters—setting the scenes, creating costumes and bringing in new ideas at every rehearsal,” said Performing Arts Supervisor Drew Kambach, the show’s director.
-“This virtual experience was extremely collaborative and allowed for a lot of individual attention that is usually difficult with a traditional production.”
+“This virtual experience was extremely collaborative and allowed for a lot of individual attention that is usually difficult with traditional production.”

 Kambach said the show includes a series of monologues, with each actor having the chance to create a special moment for their character.